Eelco05/Programmeerproject/REPORT.md

 ### Timeline (Find periods)
 The timeline shows the relative dating of the finds.
 This visualisation has three elements:

 #### Horizontal bar chart:
+This shows on the x-axis a timeline, where every date visible corrisponds to a time period.
+The different bars show dating ranges of finds.
+Hovering over each bar will show the dating, both in abreviated periods and in dates AD

 ## Challenges